Defect-Aware Semiconductor Digital Twins

-We aim to develop defect-aware predictive digital twins for diverse engineering applications by creating advanced models and simulations that represent defect initiation, evolution, and their impact on material performance.
+We develop defect-aware predictive digital twins for semiconductor materials and advanced packaging, leveraging advanced modeling and simulation to capture defect initiation, evolution, and their effects on performance and reliability.

 Atomistic Modeling of Interfacial Cracking in Copper-To-Copper Direct Bonding